evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 ## Comfort

-Hongqi E-HS9 Exclusive has several features to make your life as a driver or passenger more comfortable.
+Hongqi E-HS9 Premium has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.